Florida State University - English Department - Undergraduate Handbook

 Life After the B.A.: Graduate School

 A degree in English provides a solid foundation for graduate programs in many areas.
 Typically, graduate programs require a minimum 3.0 cumulative undergraduate GPA, a minimum score of 1000 on the Graduate Record Examination, or GRE, 3 letters of recommendation, and a statement of intent when considering qualified applicants.
 There are no blanket admissions criteria, however, so plan to start researching program requirements and deadlines in your junior year.
 If you have questions regarding FSU's graduate programs in English, go to www.english.fsu.edu and click on the Graduate tab.
-Students may wish to discuss specific course requirements and graduate degree tracks with the Director of Graduate Studies.
+Students may wish to discuss specific course requirements and graduate degree tracks with the Associate Chair, Graduate Studies.
 Please call 644-4230 to schedule an appointment.

 Some Career Possibilities for English Majors